Container Management

 Edit a Profile

-You can edit an existing profile to adjust its settings (name, expiration, constraints, advanced options).
+You can edit an existing profile to adjust its parameters (name, expiration, constraints, advanced options).

 ../../../_static/images/orga/containers/orga_container_profiles_edit_options_and_constraints.png